+2011 % 2010 o %

 30 Jun 30 Jun 31 Dec

-note iv 2011 2010 2010

-UK insurance operations note iv % % %

-Shareholder-backed annuity business:
+SHAREHOLDER-BACKED ANNUITY BUSINESS:

 Risk discount rate: notes i,iv

 New business 7.35 7.3 7.3

 In force 9.9 9.6 9.9

-Pre-tax expected long-term nominal rate of return for shareholder-backed annuity business: note iii
+Pre-tax expected long-term nominal rate of return for shareholder-backed annuity business:noteili

 Fixed annuities:

 New business 5.2 5.0 4.9

 In-force 5.1 5.1 5.1

 Inflation-linked annuities:

 New business 5.0 5.1 5.1

 In-force 5.4 5.5 5.2

-Other business:
+OTHER BUSINESS:

-Risk discount rate: notes ii,iv
+Risk discount rate: notesii,iv

 New business 7.0 6.6 6.9

 In force 7.1 6.8 7.0

 Pre-tax expected long-term nominal rates of investment return:

 UK equities 8.0 8.0 8.0

 Overseas equities 7.2 to 10.1 7.0 to 10.1 7.3 to 10.2

 Property 6.8 6.2 6.7

 Gilts 4.0 4.0 4.0

-Corporate bonds note iv 5.6 5.6 5.7
+Corporate bondsnoteiv 5.6 5.6 5.7

 Expected long-term rate of inflation 3.7 3.5 3.55

 Post-tax expected long-term nominal rate of return for the PAC with-profits fund:

 Pension business (where no tax applies) 6.6 6.5 6.7

 Life business 5.8 5.7 5.9

-- The risk discount rate applied to shareholder-backed annuity business has been determined after allowing for credit risk as detailed in note - The risk discount rates for new business and business in force for UK insurance operations other than shareholder-backed annuities reflect weighted rates based on the type of business. - The pre-tax rates of return for shareholder-backed annuity business are based on the gross redemption yield on the backing assets net of a best estimate allowance for future defaults. iii - Credit spread treatment
+- i The risk discount rate applied to shareholder-backed annuity business has been determined after allowing for credit risk as detailed in note in below - ii The risk discount rates for new business and business in force for UK insurance operations other than shareholder-backed annuities reflect weighted rates based on the type of business. - iii The pre-tax rates of return for shareholder-backed annuity business are based on the gross redemption yield on the backing assets net of a best estimate allowance for future defaults. - iv Credit spread treatment

-Credit spread treatment For with-profits business, the embedded value reflects the discounted value of future shareholder transfers.
+For with-profits business, the embedded value reflects the discounted value of future shareholder transfers.
 These transfers are directly affected by the level of projected rates of return on investments, including debt securities.
 The assumed earned rate for with-profit holdings of corporate bonds is defined as the risk-free rate plus an assessment of the long-term spread over gilts, net of expected long-term defaults.
-This approach is similar to that applied for equities and properties for which the projected earned rate is defined as the riskterm defaults.
 This approach is similar to that applied for equities and properties for which the projected earned rate is defined as the risk-free rate plus a long-term risk premium.